Charles Armand René de La Trémoille

 On 29 January 1725 he married his cousin Marie Hortense de La Tour d'Auvergne, the daughter of Marie Armande Victoire de la Trémoïlle (1677–1717) and Emmanuel-Théodose de La Tour d'Auvergne, duc de Bouillon (1668–1730).

-Marie Hortense, like her husband was a granddaughter of Charles Belgique Hollande de La Trémoille.
+Marie Hortense, like her husband was a grandchild of Charles Belgique Hollande de La Trémoille.
 From this union was born a son: Jean Bretagne Charles de La Trémoille and a daughter who died in infancy.